OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 ## Workflow Management

 | [Oozie](/technologies/apache-oozie/) | Technology for managing workflows of jobs on Hadoop clusters.
-| Airflow (Incubating) | Workflow automation and scheduling system that can be used to author and manage data pipelines - <http://airflow.apache.org/>
+| Airflow | Workflow automation and scheduling system that can be used to author and manage data pipelines - <http://airflow.apache.org/>

 ## Other Technologies